M.S.C.M., Kennesaw State University (master of science in conflict management, Golden Key International Honour Society)

 A.B., Stanford University, (Phi Beta Kappa, graduated with distinction, honors in comparative literature)

 Charity Scott is the Catherine C. Henson Professor of Law at Georgia State University with joint appointments in the College of Law and J. Mack Robinson College of Business, Institute of Health Administration.
-She was the founding Director of the Center for Law, Health & Society at the College of Law, serving in that capacity for ten years (2004-2014).
-Professor Scott teaches various courses on health care law and policy, bioethics, tort law, and negotiation.
+She was the founding director of the Center for Law, Health & Society at the College of Law, serving in that capacity for 10 years (2004-2014).
+Scott teaches various courses on health care law and policy, bioethics, tort law, and negotiation.

-Professor Scott has received numerous grants, awards, and recognitions.
-Currently, she serves as Lead Faculty and Program Director for launching a national faculty fellowship program in public health law education, which is funded by the Robert Wood Johnson Foundation, for academic year 2014-2015.
+Scott has received numerous grants, awards, and recognitions.
+She served as lead faculty and program director for launching a national faculty fellowship program in public health law education, which is funded by the Robert Wood Johnson Foundation for academic year 2014-2015.
 She is an elected member of the American Law Institute.
 She was the 2010 recipient of the Heroes in Healthcare Ethics Award, presented by the Health Care Ethics Consortium of Georgia.
 In 2006, she received the Jay Healey Distinguished Health Law Professor Award, presented by the American Society of Law, Medicine & Ethics.
 In 2004, she received the Exceptional Service Award presented by Georgia State University to a faculty member for exceptional discipline-related service.
 She has also been recognized as Professor of the Year by the Georgia State Law student bar association.

-Professor Scott has long been active in professional organizations.
-She has served in various leadership capacities with the Health Law Section of the American Bar Association, including as a member of its Governing Council.
-She currently serves as the Chair of its newly established Task Force on ADR and Conflict Management in Health Care.
-She has also served as Chair of the Health Law Section of the State Bar of Georgia, and for many years was the Editor of its publication on federal and state health law developments.
+Scott has long been active in professional organizations.
+She has served in various leadership capacities with the Health Law Section of the American Bar Association, including as a member of its governing council.
+She chairs its newly established Task Force on ADR and Conflict Management in Health Care.
+She chairedthe Health Law Section of the State Bar of Georgia, and for many years was the editor of its publication on federal and state health law developments.

-Professor Scott is affiliated as a faculty member with a number of interdisciplinary programs.
-She is Associate Faculty with Emory University’s Center for Ethics, where for many years she joined an interdisciplinary faculty team to offer clinical ethics classes for third-year medical students and residents.
+Scott is affiliated as a faculty member with a number of interdisciplinary programs.
+She is associate faculty with Emory University’s Center for Ethics, where for many years she joined an interdisciplinary faculty team to offer clinical ethics classes for third-year medical students and residents.
 At Georgia State University, she is a faculty affiliate with the School of Public Health in the Partnership for Urban Health Research and the Center for Leadership in Disability.